 This is particularly true when the person in the photos is an inmate’s relative or friend, and this is why they are extremely strict with photos.

-An inmate in federal prison is “not permitted to receive a personal photograph where the subject is nude, displays genitalia or female breasts, or when the photo depicts sexual suggestive acts such as intercourse, fellatio, or sodomy.”
+An inmate in federal prison is “not permitted to receive a personal photograph where the subject is nude, displays genitalia or female breasts, or when the photo depicts sexual suggestive acts.”

 However, regular pics of family and friends are not only allowed, but encouraged.
 When an inmate has pictures of their family and friends to put on the wall or in their photobook, it makes their time prison a lot easier to handle.